timhaintz/timhaintz.github.io/_drafts/draft-post.md

 I started this blog in April 2018 to document some of the things I was interested in and also to share knowledge.
 I have been using PowerShell since 2009 and started to *give back* to the community via [Stack Exchange](https://stackexchange.com/users/9500988/tim-haintz?tab=accounts) & [Microsoft TechNet](https://social.technet.microsoft.com/profile/tim%20haintz/) in late 2016.
 Helping via the forums led me into writing this blog.

 For the past 10 months, I have been writing and publishing posts, not *realeasing* them publicly.
 On the 6th of February this year, I decided to use my newly created Twitter account to announce my [new blog post](https://twitter.com/timhaintz/status/1092873004978122752).
-What a great idea that was!
+What a great experience that was!
 Within an hour, I had feedback not just from the PowerShell community, but from the exact people that have unknowingly helped me out over the years from their own blogs, websites and articles.
-[SQLDBAwithbeard](https://twitter.com/sqldbawithbeard) & [Mike F Robbins](https://twitter.com/mikefrobbins) both provided valuable ideas.
+[SQLDBAwithbeard](https://twitter.com/sqldbawithbeard) & [Mike F Robbins](https://twitter.com/mikefrobbins) both provided valuable updates to my original Pester script.

 The below scripts show the value of community and sharing.
 My original script is shown first.
 The *SQLDBAwithbeard* and *Mike F Robbins* suggestions are shown after.